Skip to main content

 mirror(plane: PlaneLike): this

-mirror(axis: AxisLike): this // primarily useful for 2D geometry
+mirror(axis: AxisLike): this

 Composition order